SankalpSTG/github-guide/README.md

 Learn with me...

-## If You Have Git Configured
+This tutorial assumes that you already have git installed and configured.

-or you have github desktop installed and you have pushed / pulled something to github atleast once.
+### Basics
 Create an empty folder and open terminal in that folder and type

 ```